 Effectivity.
 This agreement shall take effect immediately upon signing by the parties and shall supersede and replace any prior agreement signed between the parties.

-WAIVE OF RIGHTS
+WAIVER OF RIGHTS

 I waive all the rights, including any right of prior approval, and release the Department of Education from, and will neither sue nor bring any proceeding against the Department of Education for, any claim or cause of action, whether now known or unknown, for defamation, copyright infringement, and invasion of the rights to privacy, publicity, or personality or any similar matter, or based upon or relating to the use and exploitation of the Content.